Thai Express (Singapore)

 Thai Express is a chain of restaurants serving Thai cuisine.
 It opened its first restaurant at Holland Village in Singapore in May 2002.
-Since then, there have been other outlets in Malaysia, China and Vietnam.
+Since then, the chain has also expanded to three other countries: Malaysia, Vietnam, and Maldives.
+The chain also operated a former location in Chaoyang District, Beijing, China.

 History

 The idea of a restaurant was conceived in 2000 by Grace Goh and Ivan Lee who were classmates at the National University of Singapore.
 They decided to serve Thai food due to its popularity in Singapore.
 The first Thai Express restaurant opened in Holland Village in May 2002.

 Lee would become the company's CEO while Goh returned to University to study law.

 In May 2008 the company was sold to Minor International.